 Nominations have now closed.
-Voting for all positions will be open from 2 April and full details on how to vote will be circulated to members shortly.
+Voting will be open from Tuesday 31 March and full details on how to vote will be circulated to members shortly.
 The election results will be announced on the BSI website the following week.

-Nominations for vacancies on the British Society for Immunology's Board of Trustees and Forum committee are now open.
+Nominations for vacancies on the British Society for Immunology's committees are now open.
 This is a fantastic opportunity for you to get involved in the work of the Society and make a real difference to immunology in the UK.

 - Clinical Representative

 - PhD Representative x2

 - Congress Committee

 - There are 3 roles available by nomination and selection by the CEO and Congress Secretary

 The nominations period closes at 17:00 on Tuesday 17 March 2020.